flintlib/flint/doc/source/setup.rst

 By default, the unit tests run a large number of iterations to improve the chances of detecting subtle problems.
-The whole test suite will take several minutes on a single core (``make -jN check`` if you have more cores to spare).
+The test suite will take several minutes on a single core (``make -jN check`` if you have more cores to spare).
-If you are in a hurry, you can adjust the number of test iterations via the ``CALCIUM_TEST_MULTIPLIER`` environment variable.
+You can adjust the number of test iterations via the ``CALCIUM_TEST_MULTIPLIER`` environment variable.
 For example, the following will only run 10% of the default iterations::